romene/Naturaily-netlify/_posts/2018-07-27-things-to-know-about-vue-js-in-2018.md

   against the competition.
 Learn why in this blog post.
 tags:
   - Vue js development
+  - JavaScript development
 ---
 Vue.js, the so-called progressive framework took the JavaScript community by storm.
 Now, the state of Vue.js in 2018 puts it in a very strong position against the competition.
 Learn why in this blog post.

 ## Popularity

 Vue.js’ popularity is constantly growing and there are no signs of slowing down!
 Recently, in June of 2018, it has reached the highest NPM download since its very launch - around **1.6 million monthly downloads**.
 It received the highest amount of stars on GitHub in 2017 out of all JavaScript projects, even **more than React and Angular**!

 Check out this [Star History](http://www.timqian.com/star-history/){:rel="nofollow"} graph.
 In 2018, the VueJS project has surpassed Facebook's React in tearms of popularity on GitHub.